Schuyler Fisk: Acting

 Fisk had her film breakthrough in 1995 as Kristy Thomas in The Baby-Sitters Club.
-Her next appearance was in the 2000 film Snow Day as Lane Leonard.
+Her next appearance was in the 2000 comedy Snow Day as Lane Leonard.
 She is likely most well known for her supporting role as Ashley in the 2002 teen comedy Orange County; starring with Colin Hanks and Jack Black.
 Her notable TV appearances include an appearance on One Tree Hill as Daytona in the 2005 episode "I'm Wide Awake, It's Morning", and an appearance on Law & Order: Special Victims Unit as Ella Christiansen in the 2006 episode "Taboo."
 She played the overbearing and protective sister in the 2011 film Restless.
 She also starred in The Best of Me in 2014.

 Music

 Solo career

 Fisk plays the guitar; she learned to play guitar from her mother and sang in various musicals as a child.
 She began writing and playing her own songs at age 15 and, in 2004, signed with Universal Records.
 In 2006, she put her acting career on hold in favor of honing her skills as a musician and recorded a demo with Joshua Radin, with whom she toured for two years.
 In early 2006 the duo wrote a song entitled "Paperweight."
 Radin introduced Fisk to Zach Braff, who in turn used the duet on the soundtrack of his film The Last Kiss; the song was also included on the Dear John soundtrack.
 Various projects followed, including the song "I Just Remember Goodbye" for the film Gray Matters starring Tom Cavanagh, Heather Graham, and Bridget Moynahan, as well as "Waking Life" for the film Penelope starring Christina Ricci.

 In 2008, Fisk left Universal amicably.
 Plans to release an EP were scrapped in favor of releasing a full-length album, which was released digitally on January 27, 2009, as a download at several online retailers.
 As of the week of February 4, 2009, Fisk's debut album The Good Stuff, climbed to No. 1 on the iTunes Folk Charts.
 On Amazon, Fisk's album ranked No. 17 on the Folk chart in MP3 albums.
 The album was well received by various media outlets including the New York Times.
 She then toured with Ben Taylor.